lainets/gitmanager/doc/README.md

 * For installation, see /README.md
 * For exercise configuration, see /courses/README.md

-# Grader Filesystem Walkthrough
+# Gitmanager Filesystem Walkthrough

 * `/doc`: Description of the system and material for system administrators.

-* `/grader`: Django project settings, urls and wsgi accessor.
+* `/gitmanager`: Django project settings, urls and wsgi accessor.

 * `/templates`: Base templates for default grader pages.